Skip to content

 requestInfo.resources Array Yes List of resources to sync

-requestInfo.resources[].values Object Yes Resource identifiers (database, schema, table, column)
+requestInfo.resources[].values Object Yes Resource identifiers (database, schema, table)

 Resource Types and Values